-- NOTE: If a user-defined database group is currently selected, the databases table's title displays the name of this group instead of All; however, all newly discovered or created databases are added to the general (All) group of databases. - 3 Choose the agent manager on which the agent will be running The default is the agent manager with the least agents installed. - a Click the Agent Manager Host <agent manager> link located at the top of the Oracle Connection section. - A dialog box appears with a list of all agent managers connected to the Foglight management server. - b Select the appropriate host name and click Set. - IMPORTANT: You have the option set this host as the default for all future installations. - 4 Use the Connection Details section to select the requested method for entering connection details: - TNS used for selecting a database from the tnsnames.ora file by clicking Load file. - Host Manually enter Host, port and either service name or SID. - 5 Use the Login Credentials section to specify the username and password to be used for monitoring the Oracle instance. - 6 Use SSL: Select whether an SSL connection should be used.
-For details, see Defining the Connection Settings for the Monitored Oracle Instances on page 79. - 7 Select an Alarm Sensitivity Level to determine what level of alarms the system will store and display for this instance.
-The default is Normal.
-Alarm levels include: - Essential Store and display only critical or fatal alarms. - Normal Store and display most alarms essential and best practices; only critical and fatal statistical alarms. - Tuning Store and display all Oracle alarms sent to Foglight. - 8 Optional In the Monitoring Extensions pane, click the SQL PI monitoring extension.
-You are prompted to choose the Agent Manager on which the SQL PI repository will be installed. - 9 Optional -In the Monitoring Extensions pane, click the Operating System link.
+- NOTE: If a user-defined database group is currently selected, the databases table's title displays the name of this group instead of All; however, all newly discovered or created databases are added to the general (All) group of databases. - 3 Choose the agent manager on which the agent will be running The default is the agent manager with the least agents installed. - a Click the Agent Manager Host <agent manager> link located at the top of the Oracle Connection section - A dialog box appears with a list of all agent managers connected to the Foglight management server. - b Select the appropriate host name and click Set. - IMPORTANT: You have the option set this host as the default for all future installations. - 4 Use the Connection Details section to select the requested method for entering connection details: - TNS used for selecting a database from the tnsnames.ora file by clicking Load file. - Host Manually enter Host, port and either service name or SID. - 5 Use the Login Credentials section to specify the username and password to be used for monitoring the Oracle instance. - 6 Use SSL: Select whether an SSL connection should be used.
+For details, see Defining the Connection Settings for the Monitored Oracle Instances on page 79. - 7 In the Configuration section, select the Alarm Template to use for this instance.
+The Factory Template will be applied by default.
+Refer to Viewing, Creating, and Managing Alarm Templates in the Foglight User Guide for more information. - 8 Optional To enable SQL Performance Investigator, select SQL PI in the Monitoring Extension section.
+The SQL PI Repository dialog is displayed.
+Select the Agent Manager on which the SQL PI - a repository should be installed.
+Then click Apply. - b If the SQL PI repository existed on the selected Agent Manager, no more action is required for the configuration.